 Contrary to popular belief, a guy is responsible for much more than just putting on pants and showing up on the day of his wedding.
 These days, more and more men are embracing a self-care routine in order to look and feel their best on their wedding day and everyday.
 Grooms, maybe you’ve never thought about this before.
 So, here is a little insight on how you can ensure that your mind and body are ready for one of the best days of your life!

 Maintain your Mane

 Nothing’s worse than a bad hair day, right?
 Wrong.
 Imagine having a bad wedding hair day.
 Avoid this catastrophe completely and start planning your wedding day hairstyle ahead of time.
 Meet with your stylist and share your day of vision.
 From there, they can help you determine how often you’ll need to come in the days leading up to your wedding.
 Are you someone with male pattern baldness in your genes?
+Or perhaps you are beginning to experience hair loss?
 Look into Finasteride to treat male pattern baldness and possibly promote thicker hair.
 A stylist may even suggest taking a biotin gummy to promote healthy hair growth so that you’re hair is full and flourishing on your big day.
 If you’re someone who prefers to go hairless on top but want to make sure your facial hair is looking right, consider investing in beard oil.
 This product will keep your beard feeling silky and smooth down any flyaways for a polished wedding day look.

 Break a sweat